andrew-gw/rails-blog/README.md

 # README

-A blog developed using Ruby on RAILS.
+A blog developed using Ruby on Rails.
 This project is no longer actively maintained.